Life of Phi -- the Golden Ratio

 Why is this interesting to retail brands?

 As retail responds to the demands of today’s consumer, store environments are becoming more dynamic and animated.
-We need the built environment to disrupt the customers flow.
-We want it to surprise, to delight and alert them to all the new products and services that are available.
+We need the built environment to disrupt the customers' flow.
+We want it to surprise, to delight and alert them to all the new products and services that are available in an improved retail customer experience.
 But, most importantly, we want the customer to connect to the brand on a deeper, more emotional level.
 The experience therefore also needs to include moments that feel familiar, easy and frictionless.

 It’s these in-store moments where designers can use (among other things) the scale and proportion of the physical environment to create a sense of familiarity and comfort.
 At Quinine, we may not directly reference the Golden Ratio in the design stage, but we invariably land on solutions that align with the 1 : 1.61 proportion.
-This is evident in our store build design, our design of in-store fixtures, and how we set out merchandising displays.
+This is evident in our store build design, our design of in-store fixtures, and how we set out merchandising displays to create a continually improving retail customer experience.

 In creating a new retail format for communications brand Rogers, Quinine defined an ideal location for a back-of-house alcove at the rear of the stores.
 The choice of location was mainly functional (giving staff quick, easy and visible access to a cable returns area) but we also needed it to feel natural and in keeping with the rest of the in-store journey.
 When we reviewed the location ‘rule’ that we’d defined, it became clear that, relative to the rear store wall, the position of the back of house alcove aligned with the Golden Ratio.